tamannaBithy/candle-shop/README.md

 * visiting your cart
 * can delete any order as your wish
 * react router with the combination of react-bootstrap will make a better user-experience !!
-* can sign in with google & github
+* can sign in with google